-Mr. Xu was appointed as an executive Director and a memebr of nomination committee of the Board on 1 October 2022.
+Mr. Xu was appointed as an executive Director and a member of Nomination Committee of the Board on 1 October 2022.

-Mr. Yin Zhou (尹洲), aged 34, is an executive Director.
+Mr. Yin Zhou (尹洲), aged 35, is an executive Director.
 Mr. Yin joined our Group in October 2022 and is responsible for the development of new markets and trade affair of our Group.
 Mr. Yin graduated from Zhejiang University of Technology and obtained a bachelor degree of English Language in June 2011.
 Mr. Yin has 10 years of experience in enterprise management, market development and sales operations.
 Prior to joining our Group, Mr. Yin took up the posts of the customer manager, claim manager and recover manager in the whole process of insurance business in China Export & Credit Insurance Corporation from July 2011 to September 2016.
 Between October 2016 and September 2022, Mr. Yin worked as the assistant to the president of the department of international business as well as the secretary to the director of Futong China.
 Mr. Yin has resigned all posts in Futong China Group before October 2022.

-Mr. Yin was appointed as an executive Director and a memebr of remuneration committee of the Board on 1 October 2022.
+Mr. Yin was appointed and resigned as an executive Director and a member of Remuneration Committee of the Board on 1 October 2022 and 1 November 2024 respectively.